Spyro

 Spyro is a platform game series originally created by Insomniac Games as an exclusive for Sony's PlayStation console.
 The series features the adventures of the titular character, a young purple dragon.
 Since the series' introduction in 1998, there have been numerous sequels and a reboot trilogy.
 The series was originally produced by Universal Interactive, later became known as Vivendi Games; the rights to the intellectual property were acquired by Activision after its merge with Vivendi in 2008.

-The series went dormant for a decade, until a collection of remakes of the original Spyro PlayStation trilogy called Spyro Reignited Trilogy, developed by Toys for Bob, was released for the PlayStation 4 (also playable on PlayStation 5 through backward compatibility) and Xbox One in November 2018, and later for Microsoft Windows and Nintendo Switch in September 2019.
+The series went dormant for a decade, until a collection of remakes of the original Spyro PlayStation trilogy called Spyro Reignited Trilogy, developed by Toys for Bob, was released for the PlayStation 4 and Xbox One in November 2018, and later for Microsoft Windows and Nintendo Switch in September 2019.
+In 2026, a brand-new entry in the series, Spyro: A Realm Beyond, was announced, set for release in Spring 2027.